procrypt/s2i-mvn-gradle/README.md

 If you do not specify any `BUILDER_ARGS`, by default the s2i image will use the following:

 #### Maven Args
-`-Popenshift -DskipTests -Dcom.redhat.xpaas.repo.redhatga package"`
+`-Popenshift -DskipTests -Dcom.redhat.xpaas.repo.redhatga package`

 #### Gradle Args
-`"build -x test"`
+`build -x test`

 #### Test
 `$ make test`